klikaba/cms9-demo/README.md

 ##Material Design

 Material Design for Bootstrap is a Bootstrap V3 compatible theme.
-To add theme in app please follow next steps:
+To add the theme in app please follow next steps:

 *In your Gemfile you need to add the material-design gem